liuguangxi/suiji/README.md

 #import "@preview/suiji:0.4.0": *
 ```

 For functions that generate various random numbers or randomly shuffle, a random number generator object (**rng**) is required as both input and output arguments.
 And the original **rng** should be created by function `gen-rng`, with an integer as the argument of seed.
-This calling style seems to be a little inconvenient, as it is limited by the programming paradigm.
 For function `discrete`, the given probalilities of the discrete events should be preprocessed by function `discrete-preproc`, whose output serves as an input argument of `discrete`.

 Another set of functions with the same functionality provides higher performance and has the suffix `-f` in their names.
 For example, `gen-rng-f` and `integers-f` are the fast versions of `gen-rng` and `integers`, respectively.
+It is recommended to always use the function version accelerated by the plugin.

 The code below generates several random permutations of 0 to 9.
 Each time after function `shuffle-f` is called, the value of variable `rng` is updated, so generated permutations are different.